 The practice had carried out a range of risk assessments and implemented policies and protocols with a view to keeping staff and patients safe.
 For example, we asked staff about the prevention of needle stick injuries.
-Following administration of a local anaesthetic to a patient, needles were not resheathed using the hands but instead a 'safer sharps' device was used to minimise needle stick injuriesThe staff we spoke with demonstrated a clear understanding of the practice policy and protocol with respect to handling sharps and needle stick injuries.
+The practice had recently reviewed their prevention strategy following a needle stick injury in November 2015.
+This had led the practice to introduce the use of a 'safer sharps' system where the injection device had an in-built needle retraction system, thus effectively mitigating the risks associated with manual re-sheathing of needles.
+The staff we spoke with demonstrated a clear understanding of the practice policy and protocol with respect to handling sharps and needle stick injuries.
 There was also a written risk assessment, in line with Health and Safety (Sharp Instruments in Healthcare) Regulations 2013.

 The practice followed other national guidelines on patient safety.
 For example, the practice used rubber dam for root canal treatments in line with guidance from the British Endodontic Society.
-(A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth).
+(A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth.
+Rubber dams should be used when endodontic treatment is being provided.
+On the occasions when it is not possible to use rubber dam the reasons should be recorded in the patient's dental care records giving details as to how the patient's safety was assured).